0%

 Logic board lifting out

-The logic board is remarkably compact.
-Disconnect the battery first, then the various ribbon cables.
-A few screws hold it in place.
-The flex cable to the trackpad is delicate - take care.
+The logic board is tiny.
+Disconnect the battery first, then the ribbon cables.
+A few screws hold it in.
+The flex cable to the trackpad is delicate.
+Be careful.

 Logic board closeup

-The underside shows the connector array - display, trackpad, speakers, USB-C daughterboard.
-Any custom enclosure needs to account for these connections.
+Underside shows the connector array: display, trackpad, speakers, USB-C daughterboard.
+Any custom enclosure needs to account for all of these.

 USB-C daughterboard

 Both Thunderbolt/USB-C ports live on a small daughterboard with a flex cable to the logic board.
-This could potentially be repositioned in a custom enclosure for better port access.
+Could potentially be repositioned in a custom enclosure for better port access.

 Battery removed

-The battery is a 4-cell design.
-For a desktop build, I could either keep it for UPS-style backup or skip it entirely and run direct power.
+Four-cell design.
+For a desktop build I could keep it for backup power or skip it entirely and run direct.

-This is still in the ideation phase - need to figure out cooling (the M1 is fanless but still needs passive dissipation), physical dimensions, and how to cleanly mount everything.
+Still in the ideation phase.
+Need to figure out cooling - the M1 is fanless but still needs passive dissipation.
+Also physical dimensions and how to cleanly mount everything.